WongYTem/Hotel-Bookings-Cancellation-Analysis/README.md

 # Hotel Booking Cancellation Analysis
 this dataset is from https://www.kaggle.com/jessemostipak/hotel-booking-demand/code
-## Neural Network model to predict weather a booking will be cancelled
+## Neural Network model to predict whether a booking will be cancelled
 The Neural Network model from [NN Model for booking cancellation using Keras in Python](https://github.com/WongYTem/hotel-booking-demand/blob/main/NN%20Model%20for%20booking%20cancellation%20using%20Keras%20in%20Python.py) for predicting cancellation has almost 100% accuracy (>0.999).

 ![image](https://user-images.githubusercontent.com/97471111/149686770-2e470cb5-9d47-4bc6-8274-3be0dd346003.png)